 Paperbark is the stuff of children’s dreams, with possums, kookaburra and other native animals in the trees around your tent and kangaroo sightings at dawn and dusk.
 Active kids will love the free guest bikes for trail rides, easy walks on forest tracks from the camp, and canoeing and swimming in Currambene Creek and Jervis Bay.
 Snorkelling sessions beckon in the ocean, too, along with whale-watching in season or diving for older teens.
 Relaxing beach time and picnics also beckon.

 There’s no pool on site, but kids won’t miss one – head to postcard-pretty Jervis Bay nearby for clear waters and expanses of sand-castle-worthy white beach.

-The Gunyah has a fresh and tasty children’s menu, featuring dishes such as grilled local fish, spaghetti Bolognese, and sausages and mash, and serves kids until 6.30pm.
+Kids are welcome to enjoy the full dinner menu, but the The Gunyah has a fresh and tasty children’s menu, too, featuring dishes such as grilled local fish, spaghetti Bolognese, and sausages and mash, and serves kids until 6.30pm.
 Picnic lunches can also be ordered the night before.